 - Earn unlimited 1.5 points per $1 spent on all purchases.

-- Earn 25,000 online bonus points if you make at least $1,000 in purchases in the first 90 days of account opening.
+- Earn 25,000 online bonus points after you make at least $1,000 in purchases in the first 90 days of account opening.
 That can be a $250 statement credit toward travel purchases.

 - Points can be redeemed to pay for flights, hotels, rental cars, vacation packages, and other travel-related purchases.
 You aren’t limited to certain websites or blackout dates.